 Principal Investigator, Two-Way Immersion Teacher Research Collaborative, Spencer Foundation, January 1999-December 2000, $30,000

-Howard, E. R. & Levine, T. (in press).
+Howard, E. R. & Levine, T. (2018).
 What teacher educators need to know about language and language learners.
 In C. Adger, L. W. Fillmore, & C. E. Snow (Eds.), What Teachers Need to Know about Language.
 Clevedon: Multilingual Matters.

 Howard, E. R., Lindholm-Leary, K. J., Rogers, D., Olague, N., Medina, J., Kennedy, B., Sugarman, J., & Christian, D. (2018).
 Guiding principles for dual language education (3rd edition).
 Miami, FL: Center for Applied Linguistics, Dual Language Education of New Mexico, and Santilla.